Electrocutioner: Lester Buchinsky

 Lester Buchinsky is the brother of the original Electrocutioner.
 Originally fighting for justice just like his brother, he later became a criminal and a mercenary.
-Overly reliant on his ability to generate electricity, the Electrocutioner III has faced (and been defeated by) Batman, Robin, and Nightwing.
+Overly reliant on his ability to generate electricity, Electrocutioner has faced (and been defeated by) Batman, Robin, and Nightwing.
 In at least one scheme, working with the Cluemaster to steal an armored car full of money, the Spoiler works to oppose him.
 The Spoiler turned out to be the Cluemaster's daughter.
 The stupidity of Lester's second partner, a hulking brute with delusions of intelligence calling himself Czonk the Baffler, would also hamper their plans.
 For a time, Lester was frequently seen in the employ of Blüdhaven crime boss the Blockbuster II.
 In Infinite Crisis, Lester became a member of the Secret Society of Super Villains.
-During the 34th week of the series 52, the Electrocutioner III appeared as part of a Suicide Squad operation against Black Adam.
+During the 34th week of the series 52, Electrocutioner appeared as part of a Suicide Squad operation against Black Adam.

-In the Rise and Fall storyline, the Green Arrow is still hunting the Electrocutioner III and those who worked with Prometheus; keeping secret his murder of the man as the rest of the Justice League tries to track him down.
-The Green Arrow confronts the Electrocutioner III, who set off the device that devastated Star City in Justice League: Cry for Justice.
+In the Rise and Fall storyline, Green Arrow is still hunting Electrocutioner and those who worked with Prometheus; keeping secret his murder of the man as the rest of the Justice League tries to track him down.
+Green Arrow confronts Electrocutioner, who set off the device that devastated Star City in Justice League: Cry for Justice.
 He was close to killing the man when the Black Canary stops him during their argument.
-The Black Canary then realizes what the Green Arrow did; thus, the Electrocutioner III escapes from the Green Arrow's attempt to bring him down.
-Although the Electrocutioner III was defeated and horrifically injured by Speedy,the Green Arrow's arrival convinces Speedy that killing is not the answer and the two archers take him into custody.
-Once the Electrocutioner III awoke from his coma, Roy Harper vowed revenge.
-He broke into the jail and killed the Electrocutioner III, despite the Green Arrow's protests.
+Black Canary then realizes what Green Arrow did; thus, Electrocutioner escapes from the Green Arrow's attempt to bring him down.
+Although Electrocutioner was defeated and horrifically injured by Speedy, the Green Arrow's arrival convinces Speedy that killing is not the answer and the two archers take him into custody.
+Once Electrocutioner awoke from his coma, Roy Harper vowed revenge.
+He broke into the jail and killed Electrocutioner, despite Green Arrow's protests.